s3275744/ai-powered-statcheck/README.md

 # ai-powered-statcheck
 This project contains an AI-powered Python script for automated statistical error detection using the **Statcheck** method.
 The script leverages AI to extract statistical test results from scientific articles and then uses Python to independently verify the consistency between reported test statistics and corresponding *p*-values.
-This ensures that the mathematical verification is accurate, as AI models alone can still make errors in numerical reasoning.
+This is to ensure that the calculations are done correctly, since AI models are still prone to making errors when it comes to mathematics.

 # Credits